Actors' Mission plans for the future

-ROCK SPRINGS — The Actors' Mission is hoping to finally bring their postponed production of "The Waverly Gallery" to the stage in June.
+ROCK SPRINGS — The Actors’ Mission is hoping to finally bring the postponed production of “The Waverly Gallery” to the stage in June.

 ”Our winter piece ‘The Waverly Gallery’ is still rehearsing in hopes of bring it to you in June,” the Actors’ Mission explained in a statement.
 “Our cast has been diligently working on this wonderfully written memory play while we have been dark, and the cast’s dedication to these characters is nothing short of phenomenal.”